 Statistical analysis

-The experimental design was a Randomised Complete Block Design (RCBD).
 Analysis of variance was performed using Statistical Analysis Software (SAS 9.4).
 Treatment means were compared based on the LSD test at p≤0.05.

 3. results and discussion

 3.1 Proximate composition

 The proximate compositions, protein, fat and carbohydrate are presented in Table 1.
 The protein content was found to be significantly higher in unpolished rice (4.61%) and at 10s polishing time (4.41%), compared to 30s (3.98%) and 60s (3.90%) of polishing.
 However, the indicated protein content was lower than that of other pigmented rice (unpolished or polished) (Chagam et al. 2017).
 This might be true because 57% relative amounts of protein were deposited in the rice grain's endosperm (Lamberts et al. 2007).
 Furthermore, the results obtained are consistent with findings by Sompong et al. (2011), who reported losses ranging from 2.5% to 10% in red and black rice varieties grown in Thailand and China.